-- 1. On first trip, tighten wheel nuts at beginning of trip, and at 5, 25, and 50 miles. - 2.
-Thereafter, check wheel nuts before each trip. - 3.
-Following winter storage, check wheel nuts before beginning a trip - 4.
-Following excessive braking, inspect wheel nuts.
+- 1. When removing/reinstalling wheels: torque lug nuts at the beginning of the first trip, and at 5, 25, and 50 miles. - 2.
+Thereafter, check lug nuts before each trip. - 3.
+Following winter storage, check lug nuts before beginning a trip - 4.
+Following excessive braking, inspect and torque.